 This course is a study of subsystems for linear/analog electronics.
 The subsystem classifications are amplifiers, signal-controlled switches, and special functions.
 Topics of study involve discrete and integrated circuit types, circuit examples include amplifiers, comparators, PNPN switches, oscillators, voltage regulators, signal shaping, and timing functions.
 Lab experimentation verifies all concepts presented.
 Prerequisites: EET 1025C and ENC 1101.
 Lab Fee.
-(TR)
+(OA)

-EET 1605C ELECTRONIC FABRICATION TECHNIQUES 3 cr. hrs.
+EET 1605C ELECTRONIC FABRICATION TECHNIQUES

-This course is designed to develop basic skills in the drawing and use of circuit diagrams, small hand tools (power and non-power), and special tools commonly used in the fabrication and packaging of electronic equipment.
+This course is designed to develop basic skills in the drawing and use of circuit diagrams, small hand tools (power and nonpower), and special tools commonly used in the fabrication and packaging of electronic equipment.
 Offered on the Highlands Campus during summer term.
 Lab Fee.
-(TR)
+(OA)